eecs394-spr15/PocketAssistant/README.md

 7. Scan the QR code in your browser created in step 5

 ## Setting up Cloud Deployment
+Cloud deployment allows you to generate a publicly share-able QR code like the one generated in the above steps.
+This allows you to share your application with anyone using Appgyver.

-8. Select the 'Cloud' tab from the steroids connect page in your browser.
+1. Select the 'Cloud' tab from the steroids connect page in your browser.
-9. Select 'Deploy to Cloud'
+2. Select 'Deploy to Cloud'
-10. Select 'Open Cloud Share Page'
+3. Select 'Open Cloud Share Page'
-11. Scan the QR code provided at the resulting page
+4. Scan the QR code provided at the resulting page
   - This link is shareable with everyone!

 ## Setting up Google API access